A complete backpacking Australia guide you need to read to avoid mistakes, save money and stay in fun and cool hostels.

 The two coolest hostels in Townsville are:

-This super stylish hostel may have you double checking your reservation.
+This super stylish resort may have you double checking your reservation.

 Don’t panic; the sparkling rooftop pool, plush beds and outdoor bar and restaurant are all yours to enjoy at a fantastic price.